 they play it on their weenie stations now, that's their high school

 I originally heard about the Parking Lot transmitter through Radio

-World's site, when the company made an announcement there that they were
+World's site, when the company made an announcement there that they

 More things could be done to make transmitters interesting now.